 Our first ever balcony cabin – was it worth it?

-We’d never really experienced scenery depravation on our previous ocean cruises as most of the travelling was out at sea and at night.
-It has to be said, however, that on our first Norwegian Fjord cruise in 2013 we did occasionally find it a little frustrating that we couldn’t see what we knew to be the wonderful scenery unfolding outside.
+We’d never really experienced scenery depravation on our previous ocean cruises.
+As most of the travelling was out at sea and at night.
+However, on our first Norwegian Fjord cruise in 2013 we did occasionally find it a little frustrating that we couldn’t see what we knew to be the wonderful scenery unfolding outside.

 Sailing into the fjords in the early morning and then back out again in the evening, just when we needed to be in our cabin getting ready for breakfast or dinner was a very frustrating experience for scenery addicts!
 We promised ourselves that if we ever went back to the Fjords we would treat ourselves to a room with a view.
 And what a view!

-When we finally booked our second Norwegian Fjord cruise earlier this year on P&O Arcadia, it had to be a balcony cabin, at extra expense, of course.
+When we finally booked our second Norwegian Fjord cruise on P&O Arcadia, it had to be a balcony cabin, at extra expense, of course.

 Was it worth it?